 Cashew nuts factory-scale processing

-Raw cashew nut cleaning:
+- Raw cashew nut cleaning

-Raw cashew nuts carry foreign matter of sand, stones, dried apples, etc. by cleaning the raw nuts, the foreign matter is removed to help high-quality roasting operation.
+Raw cashew nuts carry foreign matter of sand, stones, dried apples, etc. by cleaning the raw nuts, the foreign matter is removed to help the high-quality roasting operation.

 This stage is soaking cashew nuts in water to avoid scorching them during the roasting operation.
 And this process of covering the nuts with water, standing and draining should be repeated with the same nuts about three times until a moisture content of 9% is reached.